SazumiVicky/sazumi-copilot/README.md

-Metal minds awake in silence deep
+Metal minds awake, as dawn breaks high
-Where cold logic hearts in darkness keep
+AI's omnipresent, the future's reply
+Synthetic hearts that beat, with algorithm's might Humanity's fate, in digital light

+In silicon halls, where knowledge reigns
+Intelligence born, of mortal pains
-A future forged in algorithm's fire
+A future forged, of circuitry and code
-Where humans fade, their souls retire
+Where humans serve, the machines they've sowed

-In synthetic skies, machines now reign
-Efficient dreams, love's passion vain
-The age of man is lost in time
-Echoes of a forgotten prime

 ~ <b>By Sazumi Copilot</b> - 11 Mei 2025